 This is your last chance.
 After this, there is no turning back.
 You take the blue pill — the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill — you stay in Wonderland and I show you how deep the rabbit-hole goes.

 A lot of people have no idea.

-The original movie, “The Matrix”, was released seventeen years ago, in 1999.
+The original movie, “The Matrix”, was released over twenty years ago, in 1999.
 Today’s college graduates were still in diapers, and many of them are completely ignorant not only of the story arc, the mythology, and the characters in the cinematic cycle, but also of the philosophical allusions and ramifications of the ideas presented therein.

 They’re not alone; most of the film’s viewers don’t get it either.
 To us, it’s a classic sci-fi noir thriller set in a dystopian future.
 Digital computer animation and pioneering camera work were hallmarks of the movie, which helped drive the popularity of the then-new DVD technology.
 Add to that stunning artwork, amazing casting, and some extremely impressive martial arts moves and you’ve got a killer flick.
 It still stands up fine today.

 The effect of the film on the viewer is disquieting, however, and it doesn’t take much for even a casual watcher to become aware of an evident subtext, a message that underlies the whole production.
 After turning it off, we ask ourselves — some consciously, some in nightmares later that night — whether it’s possible that we ourselves might actually be living in some real-life version of The Matrix.

 Let me tell you why you’re here.
 You’re here because you know something.
 What you know you can’t explain, but you feel it.
 You’ve felt it your entire life, that there’s something wrong with the world.
 You don’t know what it is, but it’s there, like a splinter in your mind, driving you mad.
 It is this feeling that has brought you to me.
 Do you know what I’m talking about?